Transfer of Fourier multipliers into Schur multipliers and sumsets in a discrete group: Transfer of lacunary sets into lacunary matrix patterns

 for finite~$I'\subseteq I$ and~$\eps_q\in\T$.
 The minimal constant~$D$ is the \emph{complete unconditional constant of $I$ in $\Sch^p$}. \end{enumerate} \end{dfn}

-Harcharras \cite[Definitions 4.1~and~4.4, Remarks~4.6$\,(iv)$]{ha98} termed unconditional and completely unconditional sets in~$\Sch^p$ ``$\sigma(p)$ sets'' and ``$\sigma(p)_{\cb}$ sets,'' respectively; her definitions are equivalent by the noncommutative Khinchin inequality.
+Harcharras called unconditional and completely unconditional sets in~$\Sch^p$ ``$\sigma(p)$ sets'' and ``$\sigma(p)_{\cb}$ sets'', respectively (\cite[Definitions 4.1~and~4.4, Remarks~4.6$\,(iv)$]{ha98}); she supposed $p<\infty$, so that her definitions are equivalent to ours by the noncommutative Khin\-chin inequality.

-\begin{prp} Let $\Ga$~be a discrete group.
-Let $\La\subseteq\Ga$ and consider the associated Toeplitz set $\HLa=\{(r,c)\in\Ga\times\Ga:\row\col^{-1}\in \La\}$.
-Let $p\in\iod[1,\infty]$. \begin{enumerate} \item If $\Ga$ is amenable, then $\La$ is unconditional in $\Ell^p$ if $\HLa$ is unconditional in $\Sch^p$. \item If $\La$ is completely unconditional in $\Ell^p$, then $\HLa$ is completely unconditional in $\Sch^p$.
-The converse holds if $\Ga$ is amenable. \end{enumerate} \end{prp}
+\begin{prp} Let\/ $\Ga$~be a discrete group.
+Let\/ $\La\subseteq\Ga$ and consider the associated Toeplitz set\/ $\HLa=\{(r,c)\in\Ga\times\Ga:\row\col^{-1}\in \La\}$.
+Let\/ $p\in\iod[1,\infty]$. \begin{enumerate} \item If\/ $\Ga$ is amenable, then\/ $\La$ is unconditional in\/ $\Ell^p$ if\/ $\HLa$ is unconditional in\/ $\Sch^p$. \item If\/ $\La$ is completely unconditional in\/ $\Ell^p$, then\/ $\HLa$ is completely unconditional in\/ $\Sch^p$.
+The converse holds if\/ $\Ga$ is amenable. \end{enumerate} \end{prp}

-\begin{proof} The first part of $(b)$ follows by the argument of the proof of \cite[Proposition~4.7]{ha98}: let us sketch it.
+\begin{proof} The first part of $(b)$ follows by the argument of the proof of \cite[Proposition~4.7]{ha98}; let us sketch it.
 Consider the isometric embedding of the space $\Sch^p_{\mkern-3mu\HLa}(\Sch^p)$ in $\Ell^p_\La(\tr\otimes\tr\otimes\tau)$ that is given in the proof of Lemma~\ref{trans1} and apply the equivalent Definition~1.5 in \cite{ha98} of the complete unconditionality of~$\La$: this gives the complete unconditionality of~$\HLa$ in the equivalent Definition~4.4 in \cite{ha98}.

 Unconditionality in $\Ell^p$ expresses the uniform boundedness of relative unimodular Fourier multipliers on $\Ell^p_\La$; complete unconditionality expresses their uniform complete boundedness.
 Unconditionality in $\Sch^p$ expresses the uniform boundedness of relative unimodular Schur multipliers on $\Sch^p_{\mkern-3mu\HLa}$; complete unconditionality expresses their uniform complete boundedness.
-The second part of $(b)$ follows therefore from Theorem~\ref{trans2}$\,(b)$ and $(a)$ follows from Lemma~\ref{trprp}$\,(a)$. \end{proof}
+The second part of $(b)$ follows therefore from Theorem~\ref{trans2}$\,(b)$ and $(a)$ follows from Theorem~\ref{trprp}. \end{proof}

-\begin{rem} This transfer does not pass to the limit $p=\infty$: Nicholas Varopoulos (\cite[Theorem~4.2]{va69}, see \cite[\S\,5]{ne06} for a reader's guide) proved that unconditional sets in $\Sch^\infty$ are finite unions of patterns whose rows or whose columns contain at most one element, and this excludes sets of the form $\HLa$ for any infinite $\La$. \end{rem}
+\begin{rem} This transfer does not pass to the limit $p=\infty$ in~$(b)$ and is void in~$(a)$.
+Nicholas Varopoulos proved that unconditional sets in $\Sch^\infty$ are finite unions of patterns whose rows or whose columns contain at most one element, and this excludes sets of the form $\HLa$ for any infinite $\La$ (\cite[Theorem~4.2]{va69}, see \cite[\S\,5]{ne06} for a reader's guide). \end{rem}

 \begin{rem} See \cite[Remark~11.3]{ne06} for an illustration of Proposition~4.3$\,(b)$ in a particular context. \end{rem}